dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 Older solutions like manual thread management and callbacks quickly turn your application in to a big ball of mud in these environments.

 The most popular solutions these days are either promise/future like libraries or fully reactive applications.
-A lot has been written about callbacks and manual thread management and their limitations so i'll mainly focus on comparing with these and why coroutines is a worthy competitor.
+A lot has been written about callbacks and manual thread management and their limitations so I will mainly focus on comparing with these and why coroutines is a worthy competitor.

 ### Programming model